Zistack/Satisfactory-Optimizer/README.md

    The analog to "maximize_items_production", but like the other "flow" objectives, does not require that the items are all outputs of the factory.
    Useful for designing a factory that produces the Phase 4 project parts in the right ratios but ultimately sinks them, for example.

- * ["maximize_recipe": "Recipe"]

-   Maximizes the use of the named recipe.
-   Can be useful for planning power plants.

- * ["minimize_recipe": "Recipe"]

-   Minimizes the use of the named recipe.

 Multiple goals may be specified.
 Goals are applied in the order that they are specified.